-Use the sc\storage\credentials CLI command to set (add), remove, or display the current storage system access credentials that Spectrum Connect uses in order to access all the IBM storage systems.
+Use the sc_storage_credentials CLI command to set (add), remove, or display the current storage system access credentials that Spectrum Connect uses in order to access all the IBM storage systems.
 Use the required argument after the command, as specified in the following table.

-- All CLI command arguments are case-sensitive. - The same operations are available from the GUI as well, as explained in "Entering the storage system credentials" on page 39.
+- All CLI command arguments are case-sensitive. - The same operations are available from the GUI as well, as explained in "Entering the storage system credentials" on page 38.

 Table 16.
 Arguments for sc_storage_credentials Argument Use after sc_storage_credentials to: set -u <storage system="" username=""> -p <storage password="" system=""> -f -a <user type=""></user></storage></storage> Set the username and password for accessing all the relevant IBM storage systems, and specify whether the storage admin user is locally-defined on the storage system or on a directory server.
-For storage systems running Spectrum Virtualize, ensure that the credentials belong to a user account with VASAProvider role. or setuser <storage system<="" th="">For example, if the storage admin user is locally defined on the storage system, enter:</storage> For example, if the storage admin user is locally defined on the storage system, enter: username>password <storage password="" system=""></storage> sc_storage_credentials set -u john21 -p -a local force And if the storage admin user is defined on a directory server, enter: user_account <user type=""></user> sc_storage_credentials set -u john21 -p -a directory Attention: During regular operation, whenever a directory-based storage admin fails to log in (from the Spectrum Connect side) to any storage system that is in use, Spectrum Connect immediately locks the storage admin user account and all storage systems become inaccessible on the Spectrum Connect side.
+For storage systems running Spectrum Virtualize, ensure that the credentials belong to a user account with VASAProvider role. or setuser <storage system="" username=""></storage> For example, if the storage admin user is locally defined on the storage system, enter: password <storage password="" system=""></storage> sc_storage_credentials set -u john21 -p -a local force And if the storage admin user is defined on a directory server, enter: user_account <user type=""></user> sc_storage_credentials set -u john21 -p -a directory Attention: During regular operation, whenever a directory-based storage admin fails to log in (from the Spectrum Connect side) to any storage system that is in use, Spectrum Connect immediately locks the storage admin user account and all storage systems become inaccessible on the Spectrum Connect side.
 This is to prevent repeated login attempt failures after which the directory server blocks that user account.
 In such a case, use the -f orforce argument on the command line to unlock the storage admin account on the Spectrum Connect side, with either the same credentials or with updated credentials.
-For example: sc_storage_credentials set -u john21 -p -f -a directory The equivalent action in the Spectrum Connect GUI is to update the account credentials, as described in "Entering the storage system credentials" on page 39. remove Delete the existing storage system user account definition from the serve For example: sc_storage_credentials remove Attention: If you already added storage systems to the server, deleting the user account disconnects all these storage systems.
+For example: sc_storage_credentials set -u john21 -p -f -a directory The equivalent action in the Spectrum Connect GUI is to update the account credentials, as described in "Entering the storage system credentials" on page 38. remove Delete the existing storage system user account definition from the server.
+For example: sc_storage_credentials remove Attention: If you already added storage systems to the server, deleting the user account disconnects all these storage systems.

 Table 16.
-Arguments for sc_storage_credentials (continued) Argument Use after sc_storage_credentials to: Display the username of the existing storage system user accoundefinition.
-The following example shows the command output when the stadmin user account is defined locally on the storage system: sc_storage_credentials list Username Array Alias User Category Account Source superuser V9K SecurityAdmin local -h Display help information that is relevant to sc_storage_credentials . orhelp You can also display help for the set argument if it is typed on the command line as well.
+Arguments for sc_storage_credentials (continued) Argument Use after sc_storage_credentials to: Display the username of the existing storage system user a definition.
+The following example shows the command output when a admin user account is defined locally on the storage system. sc_storage_credentials list Username Array Alias User Category Account Source superuser V9K SecurityAdmin local -h Display help information that is relevant to sc_storage_credentials . orhelp You can also display help for the set argument if it is typed on the command line as well.